simple-machines/terraform-provider-anaml/README.md

 configuration, such as if no version number is specified, or if version constraints are specified instead.

-The Terraform providers are publshed to the public Terraform Registry.
+The Terraform providers are published to the public Terraform Registry.

 CI/CD configuration for publishing to the Terraform Registry is based on the documentation from the Terraform website on